 The Kentucky Center for Economic Policy launched a decade ago to develop policy solutions that build a commonwealth where everyone can thrive.
 For the last 10 years, we’ve worked to advance public policies that increase economic security, reduce problems like poverty and incarceration, and ensure stronger investments in our communities.
+Here’s the story of our work so far:

 To celebrate KyPolicy’s 10th anniversary, a donor is matching every new or increased gift to KyPolicy through March 31, 2022 up to $100,000 total.
 It’s a powerful opportunity to tackle Kentucky’s big challenges ahead.